flamingo-run/drf-toolkit/docs/index.md

 Most use cases are covered by DRF Toolkit, allowing your project to be simpler so you can focus on the business logic.

+## Motivation

+While Django REST Framework provides excellent foundations for building APIs, developers often find themselves reimplementing common patterns or searching for multiple packages to fill functionality gaps.
+DRF Toolkit addresses these challenges by:

+- **Comprehensive Feature Set**: Providing a unified solution for common API requirements like soft deletion, diff tracking, advanced filtering, and nested resources, eliminating the need for multiple third-party packages.

+- **Enhanced Extensibility**: Offering base classes and mixins that seamlessly integrate with DRF, making it easy to extend and customize functionality while maintaining clean, maintainable code.

+- **Production-Ready Features**: Including optimized solutions for caching, pagination, and database operations that are battle-tested and performance-focused.

+- **Developer Experience**: Reducing boilerplate code and providing intuitive abstractions that make it easier to implement complex API patterns while following REST best practices.

+- **Missing DRF Features**: Filling gaps in DRF's core functionality with features like automatic field handling, enhanced model tracking, and comprehensive testing utilities.

 ## Features

 DRF Toolkit provides a comprehensive set of tools and utilities for Django REST Framework:

-- **Models**: Enhanced model functionality with diff tracking, soft delete, and more
+- [**Models**](models/index.md): Enhanced model functionality with diff tracking, soft delete, and more
-- **Serializers**: Advanced serialization with automatic field handling
+- [**Serializers**](serializers.md): Advanced serialization with automatic field handling
-- **Views**: Extended viewsets with caching, filtering, and nested resources
+- [**Views**](views.md): Extended viewsets with caching, filtering, and nested resources
-- **Filters**: Powerful filtering capabilities with multiple filter types
+- [**Filters**](filters.md): Powerful filtering capabilities with multiple filter types
-- **Pagination**: Optimized pagination for better performance
+- [**Pagination**](pagination.md): Optimized pagination for better performance
-- **Caching**: Flexible caching system with custom key generation
+- [**Caching**](caching.md): Flexible caching system with custom key generation
-- **Signals**: Model operation tracking and signal management
+- [**Signals**](signals.md): Model operation tracking and signal management
-- **Testing**: Comprehensive testing utilities for API endpoints
+- [**Testing**](testing.md): Comprehensive testing utilities for API endpoints

+Additional features include:
+- [**Fields**](fields.md): Custom model and serializer fields
+- [**Storage**](storage.md): Enhanced file storage capabilities

 Check out our detailed documentation sections to learn more about each feature.